mamos88/nomad-in-aws/README.md

 2. Update the NOMAD_VERSION and CONSUL_VERSION values to be the same as the server from step 5 in the previous section.
 The two files to update are:
    *nomad-client-install-amazon-linux.sh* *nomad-client-install-ubuntu-linux.sh*
 *NOTE: I included two different client operating system types so you can see how easy it is to build a Nomad environment with more than one operating system.*
-3. On your local machine  navigate your terminal to the packer\client folder and run **packer build -var "profile=my-test-profile" -var "server_source_ami=ami-08333bccc35d71140"**
+3. On your local machine  navigate your terminal to the packer\client folder and run **packer build -var "profile=test-profile" -var "server_source_ami=ami-08333bccc35d71140"**
 4. If everything is successful, you will have three AMI's successfully created that when started by Terraform will run a fully functional Nomad/Consul environment with 3 server nodes and two client nodes.

 ## Deploying the Nomad/Consul Environment using Terraform